saliherdemk/Deepmind-MeshGraphNets/README.md

 ```
 python -m plot_cloth --rollout_path=rollouts/rollout0.json
 ```
 Simulate in `blender`: In the prediction script, change the directory and filename, then execute the script.
-This will create a new scene that contains a P-Flag.
+This will create a new scene that contains a `P-Flag`.
 You can now play the animation.

 ## CHECKPOINTS
 You can access model weights from [here](https://drive.google.com/drive/u/0/folders/1eu2GXMEJ-R_ikhRkLZ436r-sHNfWUerV).
 Note that those were not trained using the dataset shared on Kaggle.